-ProcessPLUS® has been applied to 43 NPP units world-wide and is applicable to PWR, BWR, VVER and CANDU reactor types.
+ProcessPLUS® has been applied to more than 70 nuclear and fossil power plant units world-wide and is applicable to PWR, BWR, VVER and CANDU reactor types and hard coal, lignite, gas and biomass fuel types.
 The system installation does not require any additional measurements but rather makes use of the measuring devices already available in the plant.

 ProcessPLUS®, when used for power recovery, Measurement Uncertainty Recapture (MUR) and condition-based monitoring, typically adds up to 40 MWe of generator power to a single Nuclear Power Plant (NPP) unit.
 The additional power output is gained by applying reconciled correction factors to the existing measurements thereby allowing the plant to realize either power recovery and/or MUR potentials.

 A ProcessPLUS® System project includes VDI2048 (2017) certified process modeling of the primary and secondary loop as well as the cooling side, training of key personnel and support of the integration of the reconciled data in order to realize the safety, operational and business benefits to the plant.

 To date, ProcessPLUS® has identified a total power recovery potential of 190 MWe, equating to a business case of US$68.4mn per year.

 PROCESSPLUS | MODULES

 is a graphical user interface with an integrated data reconciliation engine which uses a solver originally developed for the European Space Agency ESA